-Zanesville, Ohio's Terry Thompson made national headlines in October 2011 when he released a horde of wild animals that he and his wife kept on their property, and then killed himself -- leaving the gruesome task of trying to control endangered Bengal tigers, monkeys, lions, wolves, baboons, and more.
+Zanesville, Ohio's Terry Thompson made national headlines when he released a horde of wild animals that he and his wife kept on their property, and then killed himself -- leaving the gruesome task of trying to control endangered Bengal tigers, monkeys, lions, wolves, baboons, and more.

 Read on for five more pets who went back to their instincts to harm -- or in some cases, kill -- their owners or the owners' friends and family.

 But Travis turned on Nash, brutally attacking her by mauling her face and hands.
 Connecticut officials declined to prosecute Herold, although when Herold died of a rupture aortic aneurysm in 2010, Nash's family still had a $50 million civil suit in the works.

 Nash later became the first patient to ever receive a double hand and face transplant.